abhishekpingale22/jenkins-sample/jenkins-D2.md

                connectionTimeout="20000"
                redirectPort="8443" />
 ```
-- If above changes are made, execute the command `tomcatup` and `tomcatdown`
+- If above changes are made, execute the command `tomcatdown` and `tomcatup`.

 - Create an empty repo and clone it, add project files into the local git folder and commit -> push the local repo to remote github repo using Git Bash.
 - Verify the files are available in your github repository